Trump shares bizarre Mother’s Day post with no mention of Melania

 He continued: “Please make these complete Lunatics and Maniacs Kinder, Gentler, Softer and, most importantly, Smarter, so that we can, quickly, MAKE AMERICA GREAT AGAIN!!!”

-Many other public figures, notably former presidents Bill Clinton and Barack Obama, took the opportunity to shower praise on their wives.
+Many other public figures, notably former presidents Bill Clinton and Barack Obama, took the opportunity to shower praise on their wives on Twitter.

 In Mr Clinton’s case, he also praised his daughter Chelsea, herself a mother.